19 Types of Garnish for Top-Tier Plating & Presentation

 Cornflowers are another popular option.
 In bloom between November and May, these bright purple flowers are also found in white and pink shades.

-Rounding off the ‘popular’ list is verbena, in bloom between December and April.
+Rounding off the ‘popular’ list are the types of verbena, in bloom between December and April.
 Verbena, available in pink, red and white, adds a subtle lemony zing to the dish.

 Types of Garnish for Every Dish